 Who would have thought at 31, almost 32, I would spend ½ my leisure time out of the house using a wheelchair?
-Is it half?
+Was it half?
 My journey with AS began in April 2008 during one of Georgia’s colder winter storms when we did not have central heat in our home.
-See, we are one of those families that still live in the poorer communities in the “darker ages” and we depend on other sources of heat most winters so ice storms are exceptionally hard on us.
+See, we were one of those families that still live in the poorer communities in the “darker ages” and we depend on other sources of heat most winters so ice storms are exceptionally hard on us.
 My first symptom was excruciating pain in my heel with a bright red color.
 Then my knee and elbow joined in just for fun.
-I managed for almost a week or two like this and couldn’t deal with the pain anymore so I asked my husband to take me to the doctor.
+I managed for almost a week or two like this and couldn’t deal with the pain anymore so I asked my ex-husband to take me to the doctor.

 The doctor examined me and asked many questions.
 She asked about my family history, my symptom duration and severity and even about my past health issues.
 I tried to think as hard as I could and filled her in with as many details as I was able.
 She decided it was some type of “arthralgia” and took some blood work as well.
 She focused mainly on RA or rheumatoid arthritis and took an RA factor due to my strong family history of RA and referred me out to a rheumatologist while waiting for my lab results to return.

 The results came back and I was RF (rheumatoid factor) negative (I think my level was almost negligible at 4 or 5) But my CRP or inflammation levels were very high.
 I was to continue with my referral.